BIJOY-SUST/MusicBOX/README.md

 # MusicBOX-Music-Website-With-Django
-MusicBOX is a website that allows you to upload and store all of your music on the cloud .
-This website was made by Django ( Python Web framework ).
+This is a personal project for Software Eng. and Design Pattern Lab Course.
+MusicBOX is a website that allows you to store all of your music on the cloud and you can hear the music also.